 A bowed shape tall mirror, framed with medium wood was on the wall opposite the bathroom door.
 This matched the shape of the mirror set above the desk.
 A perspex leaflet rack on the wall opposite the bed contained the TV remote control.

 The pillows had labels of firm and soft in keeping with the Holiday Inn pillow menu policy.
-A telephone was one side of the bed and a notepad and pen on the other.
+A telephone was on one side of the bed and a notepad and pen on the other.

 Thoughts on Our Room

 The room was of average size, but comfortably furnished.
 We realized how much noise the triple glazing shut out when we went outside.
 Inside we wouldn't have known we were near the busiest airport in the UK.
 On a previous stay, we had watched the planes lining up to land from our room on the other side of the hotel.